 How to Job Search During Semester Break

-It can be very challenging for college students to find time to job search during the semester.
+It can be very challenging for college students to find the time to job search during the semester.
 After all, they are busy with academics, athletics, co-curricular activities, volunteer work, internships, and a busy campus social life.

 Therefore, the semester break can be an ideal time to ramp up the job search.
 Students are not busy taking classes during this time, so they have a chance to take the steps needed to land a good summer or post-grad job.